top of page

 Scroll.

+That’s how most content is consumed today.
 In a world of shrinking attention spans, static images are whispers in a room full of noise.
 Motion, however, moves.
+And movement commands attention.
+Dynamic motion graphics don’t just decorate content; they activate it.

 Why Motion Changes Everything

-"An object at rest stays at rest, and an object in motion stays in motion with a constant velocity (constant speed and direction) unless acted upon by an external, unbalanced force." - by Sir Isaac Newton
+"An object at rest stays at rest, and an object in motion stays in motion with a constant velocity (constant speed and direction) unless acted upon by an external, unbalanced force."

 Sir Isaac Newton's portrait